fuzzy-ai/nodejs/README.md

   Most of the rest is fuzzy logic stuff that you probably don't care about.

+* **getAgentVersion(versionID, callback)** For older versions of an agent, you can get the properties of the older version.

 * **apiVersion(callback)** Get the version data from the server.
 This is a good "smoke test" method to see if the server is responding at all. `callback` has the signature `function(err, versionData)`, where `versionData` is an